Zaltu/AIGIS/README.md

 # External Type
 External plugins are plugins that run completely independently of the core and do not require any of its features in order to work.
 When a plugin is developped without any dependencies on other plugins, it can generally be considered an external plugin.

 External plugins can do more or less anything, as they are poped open in a completely independent subprocess.
 This includes being in a different language than even python.
-The only integration for external plugins provided by AIGIS natively is piping the logs (pulled from stdout and stderr) of the subprocess into AIGIS's central logging system, and optionally restarting on process exit or failure __TODO__.
+The only integration for external plugins provided by AIGIS natively is piping the logs (pulled from stdout and stderr) of the subprocess into AIGIS's central logging system, and optionally restarting on process exit or failure.
 Because of that, despite being independent, they still require an AIGIS config file like any other plugin type.

 __Note__
 While the AIGIS core does not offer any native support for exchanging data between external plugins, it would be very feasible to create an internal plugin that acts as a REST or other endpoint for the explicit purpose of exposing certain core functionalities to other languages.
 This is far beyond the scope of the core mainframe however.